ocaml/v2.ocaml.org/site/learn/tutorials/objects.md

  data structure where only their common methods are visible (see next section)
-* **type definitions**: there is no need to define an object type in advance, so it lightens the dependency contraints between modules
+* **type definitions**: there is no need to define an object type in advance, so it lightens the dependency constraints between modules

 ###  Class types vs. just types
 Beware of the confusion between *class types* and object *types*.
 A